For Federal Agency Customers - Ordering From Schedules

 - Ordering Procedures for Services requiring an SOW – Also described in the FAR, these procedures pertain to services priced at hourly rates

 - Ordering Guidelines include further details that customers should be aware of when utilizing Schedules.
 These include:

 - Mandatory priority procurement sources such as the Federal Prison Industries (FPI) (i.e. UNICOR) and AbilityOne programs

-- Situations when price reductions shall be requested from the contractor, such as an order that exceeds the simplified acquisition threshold
+- Situations when price reductions must be requested from the contractor prior to award, including all orders that exceed the simplified acquisition threshold

 - Details on how Schedules can be used to meet regulatory requirements, such as the inclusion of environmental attributes